OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ###### indexOf(string s, string sub)

 Returns integer indicating position of sub within s or -1 if sub is not found.
-For example, "food".indexOf("food", "oo") returns 2, whereas "food".indexOf("food", "ee") returns -1.
+For example, "food".indexOf("oo") returns 2, whereas "food".indexOf("ee") returns -1.

 Returning -1 is equivalent to returning boolean false, which is very useful for finding strings that do **NOT** contain sub.